Indoor/outdoor fiber optic cable

 Layer-by-layer structure

-1. 9/125 single-mode optical fibers inside coloured loose tubes
+1. Single-mode optical fibers inside colored loose tubes

 2. PBT loose tube layer for fiber isolation and handling stability